Quentin C. Aanenson

-Quentin C. Aanenson (April 21, 1921 – December 28, 2008) was a World War II veteran fighter pilot and former captain of the 391st Fighter Squadron, 366th Fighter Group, 9th Air Force, Army Air Forces.
+Quentin C. Aanenson (April 21, 1921 – December 28, 2008) was an American fighter pilot.
+He was a World War II veteran and former captain of the 391st Fighter Squadron, 366th Fighter Group, 9th Air Force, Army Air Forces.
 He flew the P-47 Thunderbolt in the Normandy D-Day invasion and subsequent European campaign.

 Life

-He was originally from Luverne, Minnesota.

-Aanenson enlisted in the U.S. Army Air Forces in 1942 but was not called up to active duty until February 1943.
+Originally from Luverne, Minnesota, Aanenson enlisted in the U.S. Army Air Forces in 1942 but was not called up to active duty until February 1943.
 He left for Santa Ana Air Force Base for pre-flight training and then to Primary Flight School at Thunderbird Field near Phoenix, Arizona.
 In September 1943, he attended Basic Flight School at Gardner Field near Bakersfield, California.
-Aanenson then received Advanced Flight Training at Luke Field, Phoenix, Arizona where he was commissioned a second lieutenant on January 7, 1944.
-From January to May 1944, he trained at Harding Field in Baton Rouge, Louisiana where he met his wife Jackie.
+Aanenson then received Advanced Flight Training at Luke Field, Phoenix, Arizona, where he was commissioned a second lieutenant on January 7, 1944.
+From January to May 1944, he trained at Harding Field in Baton Rouge, Louisiana, where he met his wife Jackie.